 Read the following example.

 Let us look at the story of Mark.
-Mark has an educational background in film media but thinks that he is brilliant in the sciences, therefore, likes to talk about science.
-Quite often, Mark obfuscates a conversation as he does not have a solid understanding of the subject matter.
-Consequently, he poses ideas in the form of doubts and opinions.
+Mark has an educational background in film media but thinks that he is brilliant in the sciences.
+He likes to talk about science.
+Quite often, Mark uses confusing vocabulary in a conversation because he does not have a solid understanding of the subject matter.
+Consequently, he frames ideas in the form of doubts and opinions.
 An expert in physics appreciates

 In this story, Mark seems to be procrastinating based on the hidden perceived pain of being dismissed by the book or the expert and thus feel unintelligent.
 He does not want clarity as ambiguity in his understanding of the subject matter avoids this pain.